A bill to award grants to States to support efforts at institutions of higher education to increase degree attainment, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Senator for North Carolina.
 Democrat.

 Length: 16 pages

-This bill was introduced on June 19, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 19, 2014, in a previous session of Congress, but it did not receive a vote.

 Jun 19, 2014

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 2506 (113th) was a bill in the United States Congress.